How to Advertise a Small Business Locally

 Make a Simple Video Ad

 Woah, an ad?
-I know this feels like we are getting a little fancy, but this can actually work really well even if you have zero experience.
-It is also one of the quickest ways to get attention.
+I know this might feel like we’re getting a little fancy, but this can actually work really well even if you have zero experience running ads.
+In fact, it is one of the quickest ways to get attention in your local area.

 Edit everything together in CapCut or Canva.
 Aim for about a 30 second video.
-It does not need to be perfect, but make sure to say or show what you do right away in the video.
+It does not need to be perfect, but make sure you clearly say or show what you do in the first few seconds so people immediately understand.

 What matters most is that you are a real person on camera explaining what you do.
-In a world full of AI content and overly polished ads from big companies, real people doing real things stand out because they feel authentic.
+In a world full of AI content and overly polished ads from big companies, real business owners showing up as themselves stand out because they feel authentic.

 Send a Simple Monthly Email